yoursmanjunad/Impact-Training/LinkedList/README.md

-# Linked List - Complete
+# Linked List Problems with Solution
 - This folder in this training is all dedicated to solve the linked list problems and note all the important topics, concepts , terminologies and tricks to solve the problems.
 - First, we solve the basic of Linked list and grab some grip on it.
 - Then, we try to solve questions on Leetcode, Gfg, and other platforms.